stflavian/RETMAP/docs/installation.md

 - Activate the virtual environment by running `source env/bin/activate` on Linux/MacOS or `env\Scripts\activate.bat` on Windows.

->**Note**
->
+!!! note

->Make sure that the Python virtual environment is active during the next step of the installation and when using the code.
+    Make sure that the Python virtual environment is active during the next step of the installation and when using the code.
 When the environment is active, its name is displayed before the terminal prompt inside parenthesis, e.g. `(env) John@PC: ~`.

 ### Install requirements and set up the run.py file